Benefits of Hand Embroidery

 Hand embroidery brought back self-worth and confidence in me.
 I now have a sense of being able to do more than what I had thought. —M

-Apart from being a way to practice mindfulness, hand embroidery gives a gratification from watching the pattern unravel itself as you stitch.
+Apart from being a way to practice mindfulness, hand embroidery gives gratification from watching the pattern unravel as you stitch.
 Your efforts are reflected in something beautiful and learn to appreciate yourself.
-In turn, this restores self-confidence as it has in all the women who were attending the circle of A Needle Bit of Joy.
+In turn, this restores self-confidence as it has in all the women attending the circle of A Needle Bit of Joy.
 The companionship of the stitch group itself brings about a particular ‘healing’ for them.
 When you learn to embroider, I always say, try to do it in the company of others.

 4. Enhances creativity — encourages us to solve life problems creatively.